Julianus01/repos-viewer/README.md

 - [React Use](https://github.com/streamich/react-use) is a collection of day to day hooks that make life better.
 From simple things like useClickAway and useWindowSize, to more edge case hooks like useIsomorphicLayoutEffect and useCustomCompareEffect.
 - [React Router Dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom), your basic routing library which does the job beautifully
 - [Cypress](https://github.com/cypress-io/cypress) for End to End testing.
 Very nice tool.

+## Rate limit

+Project is using [github's api](https://developer.github.com/v3/repos/#list-user-repositories) in order to function.
+Github is imposing rate limits, meaning the project cannot run as many http requests towards github as it wants.
+Currently the rate limit for an unauthorized ip is **60 tries** per hour.
+If for any reason while running the project or cruising around on the demo, you get the **Not Found** page of a user which was previously working, it is because the rate limit has been hit and untill the hour resets itself, there are no more free tries.